PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 2/ReadMe.md

 ## Pipeline 3: Microservices

+Taking the deployed model & json file as the input and dockerizing it in a flask application.

 ![Pipeline3 (1)](https://user-images.githubusercontent.com/59594174/112607087-315fe380-8def-11eb-8962-761d88c98d3e.png)

 - Passed the newly generated json file and  model in the dockerized flask application.